4lhc/ROS-Learn/learning_ws/src/x1_miband_control/README.md

 2) Including python scripts and modules to ROS packages

 ## TODO
-[] Automate build - Find a way for catkin_make to build the bluepy and pycrypto dependencies [] Try installing pycryptop using bulddep too
+[ ] Automate build - Find a way for catkin_make to build the bluepy and pycrypto dependencies [ ] Try installing pycryptop using bulddep too
-[] BLE - Fix crash when sending alerts
+[ ] BLE - Fix crash when sending alerts

 ## Setup
+You can close this repo - but I will list the setup process here for posterity ;)

-### Setup package - [or clone this repo :) ]
+### Setup package
 ```sh
 catkin_create_pkg x1_miband_control rospy
 cd x1_miband_control/src